What we provide

 Once an initial family assessment visit has taken place we can suggest any appropriate next steps.

 Any direct support is usually provided in our Inverness office.
 Our support mostly takes the form of creative, hands-on activities where children can express their innermost thoughts freely and begin to make sense of what has happened.
+We are also continuing to provide support through telephone and zoom where appropriate.

 We can also provide consultancy and advice to schools and other groups in the Highland area.